 Private Equity Segment

 We have a demonstrated ability to adapt quickly to changing market environments and capitalize on market dislocations through our traditional and distressed buyout approach.
 In prior periods of strained financial liquidity, our private equity funds have made attractive investments by buying the debt of quality businesses, converting that debt to equity, creating value through active participation with management, and ultimately monetizing the investment.
 This combination of traditional buyout investing with a “distressed option” has been deployed through prior economic cycles and has allowed our funds to achieve attractive long-term rates of return in different economic and market environments.
-Our latest private equity fund, Fund VII, closed in December of 2008 with nearly $15 billion of commitments.
+Our latest private equity fund, Fund VIII, closed in December of 2013 with more than $18 billion of commitments.

 Our private equity investing activities are conducted through several strategies including traditional buyouts, distressed buyouts and debt investments, and corporate partner buyouts.

-Distressed Buyouts & Debt Investments: Over our 21-year history, over 40% of our private equity investments have involved distressed buyouts and debt investments.
+Distressed Buyouts & Debt Investments: Over our 24-year history, over 40% of our private equity investments have involved distressed buyouts and debt investments.
 We target assets with high quality operating businesses but low-quality balance sheets, consistent with our traditional buyout strategies.
 The distressed securities we purchase include bank debt, public high-yield debt and privately held instruments, often with significant downside protection in the form of a senior position in the capital structure.
-Some of our distressed buyout investments in prior economic downturns include Vail Resorts in 1991, Telemundo in 1992, SpectraSite in 2003, Cablecom in 2003, Charter Communications in 2009, Gala Coral in 2010 and Lyondell Basell in 2010.
+Some of our distressed buyout investments in prior economic downturns include Vail Resorts in 1991, Telemundo in 1992, SpectraSite in 2003, Cablecom in 2003, Charter Communications in 2009, Gala Coral in 2010, Lyondell Basell in 2010 and Nine Entertainment in 2012.

 Other: In addition to our traditional, distressed and corporate partner buyout activities, we also maintain the flexibility to deploy capital of our private equity funds in other types of investments such as the creation of new companies, which allows us to leverage our deep industry and distressed expertise and collaborate with experienced management teams to seek to capitalize on market opportunities that we have identified, particularly in asset-intensive industries that are in distress.
 In these types of situations, we have the ability to establish new entities that can acquire distressed assets at what we believe are attractive valuations without the burden of managing an existing portfolio of legacy assets.
 Similar to our corporate partner buyout activities, other investments, such as the creation of new companies, historically have not represented a large portion of our overall investment activities, although we do make these types of investments selectively.
 Examples of our other investments include Vantium in 2007, Athlon Energy LP in 2010 and Veritable Maritime in 2010.